 Let's try a lunge.
-Stand one foot in front of the other so that your feet are about 2 1⁄2 to 3 feet apart.
+Stand one foot in front of the other so that your feet are about $2 \frac{1}{2}$ to 3 feet apart.
 Slowly lower your rear leg until it is about 3 inches from the ground, or until your front leg is at a 90 degree angle.
 Make sure your knee does not extend too far in front of your toes.
 Try this 10 times on each leg.

 For your upper body and core, let's get in plank position.
-Place arms directly under your shoulder, straighten out your back and tighten your abs.
-Your body should be parallel to the ground.
+Place arms directly under your shoulders, straighten out your back so you are in a straight line from shoulders to ankles and tighten your abs.
 Hold this position for 15 seconds.
 If you're feeling strong, try doing 5 pushups!

 Can anyone think of exercises that help build strong muscles?
-(Pushups, planks, lunges, squats, crunches/sit-ups, step ups on a step or box or chair, etc).
-You don't need to lift heavy weights to build a strong body.
+(Pushups, planks, lunges, squats, crunches/sit-ups, step ups on a step or box or chair, etc.) You don't need to lift heavy weights to build a strong body.
 Using just your body weight, you can build strong muscles.
 Aim to work your muscles at least 2 times per week for 10-15 minutes.

 Finally let's end with some stretches.
-Stretching helps lengthen our muscles, prevents injury, and helps us 'stay loose'.
+Stretching helps lengthen our muscles, prevents injury, and helps us stay loose.
 You should stretch only after you've warmed up your muscles.
-As you are doing the following exercises breath in deeply to start and slowly exhale as you move into the stretch.
+As you are doing the following exercises breathe in deeply to start and slowly exhale as you move into the stretch.
 Breathe throughout the stretch - don't hold your breath.
 Only stretch to the point that is comfortable for you.